Sue Baker Kenton

 Sue Baker Kenton is an artist-educator based in North Buckinghamshire.

 The subject of Sue’s etchings and lithographs is expressed in a representational way, often beginning with making marks and through them, interrogating appearances.
-These representational works are channels by which Sue expresses her ideas and interest in the figure in historical and contextual imagery, in literature and the interior landscape of her sitters.
-Sue is preoccupied with the interaction between, and the relationships of, those around her and the universal that can be found in this particular.
+These representational works are channels by which Sue expresses her ideas and interest in the figure in historical and contextual imagery, in literature, the media and in film.
+Sue is preoccupied with the interaction between, and the relationships of, those around her and the randomness of our natures.

-Recent projects include: Ghost[ed.] a collaborative stone lithography project recently acquired by the word and image department at V&A Museum, This Mortal Envelope a participatory project which was exhibited as reform at LPW in 2019 and Forward Broadcast; an immersive installation exhibiting in 2021 at LPW.
+More recent projects include: Ghost[ed.] a collaborative stone lithography project acquired by the word and image department at V&A Museum, This Mortal Envelope a participatory project which was exhibited as reform at LPW in 2019 and Forward Broadcast; an immersive installation exhibiting in 2021 at LPW.

-Sue is currently printmaking fellow at Royal Academy Schools (2016-2018), she is a specialist tutor on UAL’s Foundation in Art and Design at City Lit and part of the tutor team at Leicester Print Workshop.
+Sue was printmaking fellow at Royal Academy Schools (2016-2019), she is a specialist tutor on UAL’s Foundation in Art and Design at City Lit and part of the tutor team at Leicester Print Workshop.